Bergen, North Holland: History

 The Egmond Abbey, founded in the 10th century, became the most important cultural center of medieval Holland.
 The abbey was protected by the House of Egmond, which eventually became a powerful noble family.
-The three towns of Egmond have been mentioned since the 10th century as well.
+The three towns of Egmond have also been mentioned since the 10th century.
 Both the Egmond Abbey and Egmond Castle in Egmond aan den Hoef were destroyed in 1573 on order of William the Silent during the Dutch Revolt.

-The town of Bergen developed around a chapel and is mentioned as far back as the tenth century as well.
+The town of Bergen developed around a chapel and is mentioned as far back as the tenth century.
 An old local legend is the "Miracle of Bergen", which is said to have occurred during the St. Elisabeth's Flood of 1421.
 The story goes that the schout (sheriff) of Bergen found a chest containing hosts (the thin wafers used in Holy Communion) from the church of Petten which had floated to Bergen during the flood.
 The seawater that penetrated the chest had turned into blood.
 There is also a second miracle story, thought to have occurred in 1422, whereby hosts turned into blood.
 On the site where the miracle of Bergen is said to have happened, a chapel was erected.
-Bergen became a place of pilgrimage, and Roman-Catholic processions were held at the site for centuries and are still ongoing today.
+Bergen became a place of pilgrimage, and Roman-Catholic processions were held at the site for centuries and continue today.

 In the fifteenth century, the Ruïnekerk ("Ruined Church") was built on the site of the chapel and at the time was the largest of its kind in the province of North Holland.
 In 1574, during the Eighty Years War against Spain, the church was looted and burned down by Dutch Protestants, but was later rebuilt to its current state.

 In 1797, the Battle of Camperdown, a major naval action between the British and Batavian (Dutch) fleets, was fought off the coast of Camperduin, part of the municipality of Bergen.
 It was the most significant action between British and Dutch forces during the French Revolutionary Wars and resulted in a complete victory for the British, who captured 11 Dutch ships without losing any of their own.
 And in 1799, a British-Russian army invaded North-Holland.
 At Bergen, a battle with the French-Batavian armies took place on 19 September.
 The Russisch Monument in Bergen commemorates this Battle of Bergen.

 Bergen was one of the main stations on the narrow-gauge railway between Alkmaar and Bergen aan Zee, which ran between 1905 and 1955.
 One of the locomotives which operated on this line, 'Bello' stood for many years in the town centre as a memorial, and is now preserved at the Museumstoomtram Hoorn - Medemblik.

 Local government

-The municipal council of Bergen consists of 23 seats, which are divided as follows:
+Since the 2022 election the municipal council of Bergen has been divided as follows: